Podcast: Play in new window | Download

 Because we’re so saturated in a school-based culture, we assume that what the school tells us is true: we can’t learn unless we have a teacher, we can’t learn unless we have a book and a writing utensil and instruction.

 It just ain’t so.
-Kids learn because they were meant to.
+Kids learn because they are meant to.

 Learning is what happens when you get out of your kids way.